 ALL ABOARD

-This smaller carryon bag does double-duty at the end of your cruise as well – in the event the crew collects your luggage the night before you leave the ship – you can use it to easily carry your change of clothes and personal items ashore.
+This smaller carryon bag does double-duty at the end of your cruise as well – in the event crew collects your luggage the night before you leave the ship – you can use it to easily carry your change of clothes and personal items ashore.